-If you are going on a long flight then you may well feel like you might want to do something with your hair before you arrive at your destination to stop yourself looking like you have been dragged through a hedge backwards.
-Obviously you cannot wash your hair conventionally but using a dry shampoo might be an option.
+If you are going on a long flight then you may well feel like you might want to do something with your hair before you arrive at your destination to stop yourself from looking like you have been dragged through a hedge backward.
+Obviously, you cannot wash your hair conventionally with normal liquid shampoo but using dry shampoo might be an option.

-The TSA allow you to bring dry shampoo on a plane but it will be subject to certain rules, particularly in carry on bags where the container it is in will have to be no larger than 3.4 ounces (100ml) in aerosol form and be packed in a liquids bag.
+The Quick Answer: The TSA allow you to bring dry shampoo on a plane but it will be subject to certain rules, particularly in carry on bags where the container it is in will have to be no larger than 3.4 ounces (100ml) in aerosol form and be packed in a quart-sized liquid bag.
 Powdered dry shampoo can be larger.

-Is dry shampoo considered a liquid on a plane?
+Is dry shampoo considered a liquid by the TSA?

-Whether dry shampoo is a considered a liquid or not depends on whether it is in an aerosol can or in powdered form:
+Whether dry shampoo is considered a liquid or not depends on whether it is in aerosol bottles or in powder form:

 Aerosol dry shampoo

-Dry shampoo in an aerosol can is considered to be a liquid so needs to be treated as such, which means it can be no larger than 3.4 ounces (100ml) and must go in your quart sized liquids bag.
+Dry shampoo in an aerosol can is considered to be a liquid so needs to be treated as such, which means it can be no larger than 3.4 ounces (100ml) and must go in your quart-sized liquid bag.

-So therefore it cannot be carried through a security checkpoint in your carry on bag if it is greater than 3.4oz/100ml so you should pack it in your checked bag.
+So therefore it cannot be carried through a security checkpoint in your hand luggage if it is greater than 3.4oz/100ml so you should pack it in your checked luggage.

-This size restriction does not apply to aerosol dry shampoos in your checked bags so you can pack larger ones in there quite happily.
+This size restriction does not apply to aerosol dry shampoos in your checked bag so you can pack larger ones in there quite happily.

 Powdered dry shampoo

-So basically you do not need to worry about taking powdered dry shampoo on a plane in your carry on to use on a flight as you can take it without restriction.
-Just remember to remove it from your carry on for separate screen at the airport security checkpoint if it is in a container that is larger than 12 ounces.
+So basically you do not need to worry about taking powdered dry shampoo on a plane in your carry on luggage to use on a flight as you can take it without restriction.
+Just remember to remove it from your carry on luggage for separate screening at the security checkpoint if it is in a container that is larger than 12 ounces.

 Does dry shampoo have to go in liquids bag?

-If it is in an aerosol then it is treated as a liquid so has to go in your liquids bag.
-Of course if it is larger than 3.4oz/100ml then it cannot go in your hand luggage at all so put it in your checked bags.
+If it is in an aerosol then under the liquids rule it is treated as a liquid so has to go in your quart-sized liquid bag.
+Of course, if it is larger than 3.4oz/100ml then it cannot go in your hand luggage at all so put it in your checked luggage.

-You can take more than one 3.4oz aerosol can dry shampoo with you provided that they all fit inside your one resealable liquids bag, along with your other liquids.
+You can take more than one 3.4oz aerosol can dry shampoo with you provided that they all fit inside your one resealable quart-size liquid bag, along with your other liquids.

-The following was a question by a passenger on the AskTSA Twitter service regarding dry shampoo and the TSA’s response.
+The following was a question by a passenger on the AskTSA Twitter service asking if they can pack dry shampoo in hand luggage and the TSA’s response.

-If it is in powdered form then it does not have to go in your liquids bag.
+If it is in powdered form then it does not have to go in your quart-sized liquid bag.
 If it is over 12oz then you should put it through the X-ray machine separately.

-Can I bring dry shampoo in my checked baggage?
+Can you bring dry shampoo in checked luggage?

 Other options to take dry shampoo on a plane with you

-Apart from taking aerosol dry shampoo on board the flight with you that conforms to all of the rules above by being rather small, it is possible to take larger aerosol dry shampoos with you, that you cannot take through security.
+Apart from taking aerosol dry shampoo onboard the flight with you that conforms to all of the TSA rules above by being rather small, it is possible to take larger aerosol dry shampoos with you, that you cannot take through security.

-If you do not need to be able to use the dry shampoo on board and have booked checked bags you can pack standard size Batiste aerosols in you hold luggage.
+If you do not need to be able to use the dry shampoo on board, and have booked checked bags, you can pack standard size Batiste aerosols in your hold luggage.